-What can I do with a Women's Studies degree?
+What can I do with a Women's, Gender and Sexuality Studies degree?

-A Women's Studies minor does not dictate a career; much better than that, it provides you with many unusual and valuable skills and knowledge that can be applied to many career choices and in nearly every part of your life.
+A Women's, Gender and Sexuality Studies minor does not dictate a career; much better than that, it provides you with many unusual and valuable skills and knowledge that can be applied to many career choices and in nearly every part of your life.
 It will enhance your work experiences, your involvement with other activities on campus, and your lives and relationships as they evolve after you graduate.

-When you graduate with a minor degree in Women's Studies, you will have a number of important skills that different kinds of employers will be seeking.
+When you graduate with a minor in Women's, Gender and Sexuality Studies, you will have a number of important skills that different kinds of employers will be seeking.

 These skills include: